storm2513/Task-manager/README.md

 # Task Manager.
 Library and Console version. #

+## What is it? ##

+It's a simple task manager.
+It allows you to create and edit tasks, track their progress, assign categories to tasks, set dedlines, create notifications for important tasks and events, create inner tasks!
+Moreover you can work together with your friends and colleagues: just assign task on someone or give read/write access for task!

+If you don't like how this console application looks and feels, you can create your own by using task manager library.

 ## How to install? ##

 ### Make sure you have installed setuptools: ###